Can I get a basic bank account for bankrupts?

 Many account providers will even turn you down for a basic bank account if they know you've gone bankrupt.
-Thankfully, there are alternatives available that don't need a credit check - such as the thinkmoney Managed Current Account.
+Thankfully, there are alternatives available that don't need a credit check - such as the thinkmoney Current Account.

-You can apply for a thinkmoney Managed Current Account here - or read on to learn more about how it works.
+You can apply for a thinkmoney Current Account here - or read on to learn more about how it works.